LOUISVILLE - Talk of a letdown proved to be just that for Louisville's basketball team.

 "That was a devastating offensive performance," U of L coach Rick Pitino said.
 "It's as good as we've looked in some time.

 "I didn't believe we'd have a letdown," he added, "not for a minute.
 When you have a letdown is when you don't respect your opponents."

 "Coach made Toledo sound like the No. 1 team in the country," Louisville guard Taquan Dean said, "but it's good for us to stay hungry.
 We came out and played hard, aggressive defense."

 It was the Rockets (7-2) who took the early lead, going ahead 5-2, but a 10-point run gave Louisville a 12-5 advantage and the Cardinals never trailed again.

 U of L's largest lead in the first half was 19 points, and the team led 48-34 at halftime as both squads shot over 50 percent from the field.

-For more on this story, see the latest State Journal.
+For more on this story, see Wednesday's State Journal.